Verifieddanny/Verifieddanny/README.md

 Backend-heavy fullstack engineer building reliable systems with Node.js & TypeScript.

-5+ years shipping software — from rescuing a stalled government project (NCAA PMS) in under 24 hours, to contributing to 60+ open-source repos across multiple ecosystems.
+5+ years shipping software, from rescuing a stalled government project (NCAA PMS) in under 24 hours, to contributing to 60+ open-source repos across multiple ecosystems.
 Focused on backend engineering, distributed systems, and infrastructure that scales.

 ### What I'm working on